inngest/inngest-js/packages/middleware-encryption/README.md

 This package provides an encryption middleware for Inngest, enabling secure handling of sensitive data.
 It encrypts data being sent to and from Inngest, ensuring plaintext data never leaves your server.

 ## Features

 - **Data Encryption:** Encrypts step and event data, with support for multiple encryption keys.
 - **Customizable Encryption Service:** Allows use of a custom encryption service or the default AES-based service.
-- **Event Data Encryption Option:** Option to encrypt events sent to Inngest, though this may impact certain Inngest dashboard features.

 ## Installation